 I think seeing the incredible North Lights is on every wanderlust’s bucket list.
 The lights are the result of collisions between gaseous particles in the Earth’s atmosphere with charged particles released from the sun that enter the earth’s atmosphere.
-Scientific facts aside, the dancing multi-colored lights is just incredible – viewing them is truly an unforgettable experience that will leave an impression of a lifetime.
+Scientific facts aside, the dancing multi-colored lights are just incredible – viewing them is truly an unforgettable experience that will leave an impression of a lifetime.

 I was lucky enough to see the lights in Yellowknife last year.
 The northern light explosion was so great that felt almost unreal.
-If you are planning to view the lights in Europe, check out Chasing the Magic Lights for more details about my trip in Finland and 8 photo-taking tips.
+If you are planning to view the lights in Europe, check out Chasing the Magic Lights for more details about my trip to Finland and 8 photo-taking tips.
 When you arrive at Yellowknife, get ready for the intense cold that yields pleasing light viewing as a reward.

 Could you tell me a little bit about Yellowknife?

 Yellowknife is the capital city of Canada’s Northwest Territories.
 Lies on the north shore of Great Slave Lake, less than 20,000 people call Yellowknife home currently.
 Mining was the major industry in the city; and today, it’s a famous destination of northern lights viewing in falls and winter, making Tourism the latest renewable industry in the region to substantiate the city’s development.

 Yellowknife is not located within the arctic circle (yet), it has a continental subarctic climate that can go quite extreme from an average of -30°C in January, to an average of 20°C (and yes, it could get 30°C) in July.